Skip to main content

 The registration system operates on two tiers.
 A 5-year base certification requires notarized Business Disclosure and Personal History Disclosure statements.
 Within that 5-year certification window, you must complete an annual registration renewal through the ANR Online portal.
 Letting the annual renewal lapse does not void the 5-year certification, but it does mean you are not current with DEC.

 Manifests require six fields: generator name and address, waste type, gallons, vehicle ID, and service date.
 The quarterly reporting cycle aligns with the per-gallon fee payments, so each quarter you are both submitting operational data and remitting fees based on volume hauled.
-Records should be retained for at least 5 years following the federal default.
+Vermont's Solid Waste Management Rule requires septage manager records to be kept for a minimum of 10 years following the applicable quarterly report.

-Grease trap waste falls under the same 10 V.S.A.
-Section 6607a hauler registration.
-The same 5-year certification with annual renewal applies, and the per-gallon fee covers grease loads as well.
+Grease trap waste is handled under the same Vermont DEC hauler registration framework.
+The same 5-year certification, annual renewal, and quarterly reporting cadence apply, though the receiving facility still needs to accept the waste stream.
 Land application of grease waste is not permitted.

 Regulatory Body